Munich is a city that wears many hats. It’s famous for its incredible architecture, diverse art, football team, and, of course, Oktoberfest.

 Final Thoughts on Where to Stay in Munich

-Munich is one of the coolest destinations in Europe.
-This southern German city is bursting with history, culture, cuisine, and fun!
+Munich, this southern German city is bursting with history, culture, cuisine, and fun!
 Moreover, it’s a relatively rich city, meaning curated art, architecture, green parks, and clean streets are always at your fingertips.

 For a budget option, check out Wombats City Hostel Munich for its excellent social atmosphere and central location.